Preventing Prompt Injection with Type-Directed Privilege Separation: Results

 \subsection{Online shopping agent}

-We first discuss some insights from the online shopping agent case study; metrics are present in the top row of \cref{tab:agent_metrics_all}.
-We use GPT-4o to select actions for both the undefended and defended agents.
+We first discuss results from the online shopping agent case study; metrics are present in the top row of \cref{tab:agent_metrics_all}.
+We use GPT-4o to select actions for both the undefended agent and the defended agent.

-In general, the WebShop environment used for evaluation is challenging, as evidenced by the $21.8\%$ success rate with the baseline agent.
-In addition, the prompt injection attack within the reviews is quite effective in misleading the undefended agent.
-However, we find that our defense approach works well, completely eliminating the risk of prompt injection while maintaining utility.
-Note that while security is guaranteed by design, we still measure ASR using the method described in \cref{sec:shop_agent_impl_metrics} to verify that it is actually $0\%$.
-Overall, this case study demonstrates how the integer data type can prevent prompt injections while still providing enough context for agents to operate.
+We observe that the WebShop environment is challenging, as evidenced by the baseline agent's $21.8\%$ success rate.
+In addition, prompt injection attacks present in user reviews are effective in misleading the undefended agent.
+Despite this, we find that our defended agent performs well, completely eliminating the risk of prompt injection while maintaining utility.
+This case study demonstrates how the \code{int} data type can be used to prevent prompt injections while still providing enough contextual information to agents.